 Please note this procedure may be modified or rescinded at the discretion of UNC Charlotte.

-Because the use of a person’s legal first name will continue to be necessary in certain records and communications, both the legal first name and preferred first name (if requested) will be stored within UNC Charlotte's primary information systems.
+Because the use of a person’s legal first name will continue to be necessary for certain records and communications, both the legal first name and preferred first name (if requested) will be stored within UNC Charlotte's primary information systems.
 Implementation of the use of preferred names will be a process that occurs over time.
 When a student contacts a UNC Charlotte office in person or by phone, the staff in that office may only have electronic access to the student's legal first name.

 To initiate the process to include a preferred first name in a student record, a student must email Maureen Martinez, Maureen.email@example.com, in the Office of the Registrar from their UNC Charlotte email account with their legal name, Banner ID number, and a preferred name.